The Sound of Music (film): Historical accuracy

 Georg is referred to as "Captain" in the film, but he held a noble title of "Ritter" (hereditary knight) which had higher social status than a naval officer.
 Austrian nobility was legally abolished in 1919 and the title von was proscribed; however, both continued to be widely used unofficially as a matter of social courtesy.
-Georg was offered a position in the German Kriegsmarine; Nazi Germany was looking to expand its fleet of U-boats, and Korvettenkäpitan (Lieutenant Commander) von Trapp was the most successful Austro-Hungarian submarine commander of World War I, having sunk 11 Allied merchant ships totaling 47,653 GRT and two Allied warships displacing a total of 12,641 tons.
+Georg was offered a position in the German Kriegsmarine; Nazi Germany was looking to expand its fleet of U-boats, and Korvettenkapitän (Lieutenant Commander) von Trapp was the most successful Austro-Hungarian submarine commander of World War I, having sunk 11 Allied merchant ships totaling 47,653 GRT and two Allied warships displacing a total of 12,641 tons.
 With his family in desperate financial straits, he seriously considered the offer before deciding that he could not serve a Nazi regime.

 Georg is depicted in the film as a humorless, emotionally distant father.
 In reality, third child Maria Franziska von Trapp (called "Louisa" in the film) described her father as a doting parent who made handmade gifts for the children in his woodshop and who would often lead family musicales on his violin.
 She has a different recollection of her stepmother Maria Augusta Kutschera, whom she described as moody and prone to outbursts of rage.
 In a 2003 interview, Maria remembered that she "had a terrible temper" and "from one moment to the next, you didn't know what hit her.
 We were not used to this.
 But we took it like a thunderstorm that would pass, because the next minute she could be very nice."

 Maria Kutschera had indeed been a novice at Nonnberg Abbey in Salzburg and had been hired by the von Trapp family.
 However, she was hired only to be a tutor to young Maria Franziska, who had contracted scarlet fever and needed her lessons at home; she was not hired to be a governess to all of the children.
 Maria and Georg married for practical reasons rather than love and affection for each other.
 Georg needed a mother for his children, and Maria needed the security of a husband and family once she decided to leave the abbey.
 "I really and truly was not in love", Maria wrote in her memoir, "I liked him but didn't love him.
 However, I loved the children, so in a way I really married the children.
 I learned to love him more than I have ever loved before or after."
 They were married in 1927, not in 1938 as depicted in the film.
 They had been married for over a decade by the time of the Anschluss and had two of their three children together by that time.
 Maria and Georg enjoyed a happy marriage.